trailofbits/deepstate/README.md

 llvm-cov-9 gcov TCAS_driver.cpp  -b
 ```

-This runs the AFL fuzzer on the TCAS code (https://en.wikipedia.org/wiki/Traffic_collision_avoidance_system), a long-used example program in software testing.
+This runs the AFL++ fuzzer on the TCAS code (https://en.wikipedia.org/wiki/Traffic_collision_avoidance_system), a long-used example program in software testing.
 After two minutes of fuzzing, we run a version of the test driver that collects code coverage, and see how much of the code AFL has managed to cover in two minutes.

+NOTE 1: The above docker is built using AFL++ instead of AFL for "AFL" fuzzing.
+You can use agroce/deepstate_examples instead if for some reason you prefer "classic" AFL.

-NOTE: You may need to modify `/proc/sys/kernel/core_pattern` on your host for AFL to run properly, e.g.:
+NOTE 2: You may need to modify `/proc/sys/kernel/core_pattern` on your host for AFL to run properly, e.g.:

 ```shell
 echo core | sudo tee /proc/sys/kernel/core_pattern